romankolivashko/language_suggester/README.md

 ## Description

-_{This application will help people interested in coding to decide which language they should learn first.
+_This application was designed for people interested in coding, so they could easily decide which language they should learn first.
 There is a number of questions, each question will target specific programing language.
 User will recive a personalized profile card with up to three languages to pick from.
-}_
+_
 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

-## Setup/Installation Requirements

 * _Run_ `git clone https://github.com/romankolivashko/portfolio.git`
 * _Open `index.html` file in browser._
 * _Replace all personal info with your own name._

-## How to view this web app
+## How to access the app from the web
 * _Follow the link:_ `git clone https://github.com/romankolivashko/portfolio.git`

 ## Known Bugs